London, England , UK

 Historical Significance

-The Tower of London is one of the main attractions of the city, a UNESCO World Heritage Site, and is the most famous historic place in it.
-It was originally established by William the Conqueror in 1066, and through almost a thousand years it has functioned as a royal palace, prison, and treasury.
-But The Tower is mainly known as the vault, which contains the Crown Jewels, belonging to the royal family.
-This is what makes the place an impressive one in the world.
+The Tower of London is one of the city’s main attractions, a UNESCO World Heritage Site, and the most famous historic landmark in the city.
+It was initially established by William the Conqueror in 1066, and for almost a thousand years, it has functioned as a royal palace, prison, and treasury.
+However, the Tower is primarily known for its vault, which houses the Crown Jewels belonging to the royal family.
+This is what makes the place an impressive one globally.

 Key Highlights

-Aside from the precious artifacts on display, tourists can also go up to the White Tower, the oldest part of the fortress, and view the Crown Jewels, including the Imperial State Crown which is worn by the British sovereign during the coronation ceremony.
-The Yeoman Warders or “Beefeaters” specialty is the guided tour which is full-packed with the history of the Tower and interesting stories of their own, like how Anne Boleyn was beheaded there.
+Aside from the precious artifacts on display, tourists can also go up to the White Tower, the oldest part of the fortress, and view the Crown Jewels, including the Imperial State Crown, which is worn by the British sovereign during the coronation ceremony.
+The Yeoman Warders, also known as “Beefeaters,” specialize in guided tours that are full of the history of the Tower and intriguing stories of its own, such as the beheading of Anne Boleyn there.

 The Houses of Parliament and Big Ben